timacdonald/json-api/README.md

 For attributes that are expensive to calculate, it is possible to have them evaluated _only_ when they are to be included in the response, i.e. they have not been excluded via [sparse fieldsets](#sparse-fieldsets) or [minimal attributes](#minimal-attributes).
 This may be useful if you are interacting with a database or making HTTP requests in a resource.

 As an example, let's imagine that we expose a base64 encoded avatar for each user.
-Our implementation downloads the avatar from our avatar microservice.
+Our implementation downloads the avatar from our in-house avatar microservice.

 ```php
 <?php